chinghang0504/LeetCodeRecords/README.md

 - Problem 195: Tenth Line

 #### Pandas Problems
-- Problem 2205: The Number of Users That Are Eligible for Discount (Technical Bug: Reported)
 - Problem 2230:  The Users That Are Eligible for Discount (Technical Bug: Reported)

 ### Medium Problems